JonasLindinger/Dijkstra-GFS/README.md

 Each node and edge dynamically changes color to reflect real-time algorithmic updates — helping you see how Dijkstra "thinks" in motion.

-🧾 License

-This project is released under the MIT License.
-Feel free to learn from it, remix it, or use it for your own GFS!

 👤 Author

 Jonas Lindinger